 In 2018 Monash University conducted a mixed-methods evaluation of Reconnexion’s Benzodiazepine Counselling Program.
 The aim of this project was to see just how effective our program was at supporting individuals to cease their medication and if they also experienced improvement to their quality of life.
 This evaluation led to a comprehensive report on our program, as well as two publications.
 One reported on the client-related outcomes and gave a brief overview of the program.
 The other focused on what the work lookedlike between the benzodiazepine counsellors and their clients, to understand what they were doing to support such great outcomes.

-Although Reconnexion is a state-wide service in Victoria, our clients are overwhelming based in metro-Melbourne.
+Although Reconnexion is a state-wide service in Victoria, our clients are mainly based in metro-Melbourne.
 This, however, does not reflect prevalence rates of benzodiazepine dependence and prescribing across the state, which means we need to be doing more to provide our service to regional and rural Victorians.
 Since 2021 we have invested in in a project to increase the delivery of training and education to AOD services and primary care clinics around the state, and are continuing to build capacity and networks across these regions.
+We presented these findings at the VAADA conference in 2023 and are in the final stages of developing a brief report to share with the sector.

 For her Doctor of Psychology (Clinical) our very own Dr Erin Oldenhof conducted a series of studies emphasising the need for more patient-centered approaches to deprescribing benzodiazepines and z-drugs.
 Initially, she wrote a paper highlighting the potential for unintended consequences to occur in the wake of real-time prescription monitoring across Australia (SafeScript in Victoria).